NamanChoudharyDev/jq-clone/ASSIGNMENT.md

 - `JSON.hs` contains a datatype `JSON` to represent JSON data.
 It only has a single constructor `JNull`, so you will need to extend it with additional constructors to represent all kinds of `JSON` data.
 You're also required to implement by hand `Show` and `Eq` type-class isntances for this datatype.
 - `Filters.hs` contains a datatype `Filter` to represent `jq` filters.
 It has a single constructor for identity filter, so you will need to extend it too.
-- `Compiler.hs` contains the function `compile` that transforms a `Filter` into a function of type `JSON -> Either String [JSON]`, that can be executed on `JSON` values to produce either an error `String` or a list of results.
-It is currently only implemented for the `Identity` filter, so you will need to add cases for the other filters.
-Once you learn about monads you see that `compile` function fits the use-case of `Reader` monad.
-While we can't check the style-code of every submission, we highly encourage you to (re)write your `compile` function with `Reader`.
-The final signature would be then `Reader JSON (Either String [JSON])`
+- `Compiler.hs` contains the function `compile` that transforms a `Filter` into a function of type `JSON -> Either String [JSON]`.
+When you apply it to a `JSON` value, it'll produce either an error of type `String` or a list of results.
+Currently `compile` is implemented only for the `Identity` filter, so you will need to add cases for the other filters.
+Once you learn about monads, you will see that `compile` fits well with the `Reader` monad.
+While we can't check the style-code of every submission, we highly encourage you to (re)write your `compile` function with `Reader` - its type signature then becomes `Reader JSON (Either String [JSON])`.
 - `CParser.hs` and `JParser.hs` contain functions `parseFilter` and  `parseJSON` for parsing filters and `JSON` data, respectively.
-They both make use of the monadic parsing library from Chapter 13 of *Programming in Haskell (second edition)* by Graham Hutton.
-The code from this chapter can be found in the file `Parsing/Parsing.hs`.
-The functionality of `CParser.hs` and `JParser.hs` is re-exported by the module `Parser.hs`.
+Both are re-exported by the module `Parser.hs` and make use of a monadic parsing library (`Parsing/Parsing.hs`).
 - Finally, `Main.hs` contains the `main` function that collects the inputs, compiles the filter and runs it.
-You do not need to edit it yourself.
+You do not need to edit it.
-- `Parsing` contains parsing library by Graham Hutton.
+- As mentioned above, `Parsing/Parsing.hs` contains a parsing library from Chapter 13 of *Programming in Haskell (second edition)* by Graham Hutton.

 The `test` directory contains some (extensible) tests for you to run.
 More information in the "Testing" section below.